What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 What Happens if the Chalazion is Left Untreated?

-If a chalazion is left untreated, it will usually persist for several weeks or months before resolving on its own.
+If a chalazion is left untreated, it usually persists for several weeks or months before resolving independently.
 However, there are several potential risks associated with leaving a chalazion untreated, including:

 Cosmetics issues: An untreated chalazion can cause the eyelid to look swollen or deformed, leading to cosmetic concerns.